Web Push Notification Using Amazon Pinpoint

 Introduction

-Ever wondered how you are most likely engaged through notifications sent by your browser on a daily basis, checking out new exciting offers and important mails, etc., by the click of your mouse button which redirects it to your desired platform.
-This is all possible through the advent of events/notifications, which are sent through your browser.
+Ever wondered how you are most likely engaged through notifications sent by your browser daily, checking out new exciting offers and essential mails, etc., by the click of your mouse button, which redirects it to your desired platform?
+This is all possible through the advent of events/notifications sent through your browser.

-As the name suggests, web push notifications are alert messages sent to users after they visit any particular website which has the feature of push notifications.
-These messages are displayed on a visitor’s desktop, tablet, or mobile device when they have their web browser open.
-Web push notifications work in the background, and this is possible with the help of service workers, which run on a different thread and not on the main thread as your DOM.
+As the name suggests, web push notifications are alert messages sent to users after they visit any particular website with the feature of push notifications.
+When they open their web browser, these messages are displayed on a visitor’s desktop, tablet, or mobile device.
+Web push notifications work in the background, which is possible with service workers’ help, which runs on a different thread and not on the main thread as your DOM.

-Websites use web push to connect with users after they’ve left their website to drive greater user engagement and conversions as well as to improve the digital user experience.
-Compared to more traditional communication channels such as email, web push is easier for visitors to enable and much harder for them to overlook.
+Websites use web push to connect with users after leaving their website to drive greater engagement and conversions and improve the digital user experience.
+Compared to more traditional communication channels such as email, web push is more accessible for visitors to enable and much harder for them to overlook.

 How to use Amazon Pinpoint for Web Push Notifications?

 Amazon Pinpoint is a flexible and scalable outbound and inbound marketing communications service.
-You can connect with customers over channels like email, SMS, Push, voice, or in-app messaging.
+You can connect with customers via email, SMS, Push, voice, or in-app messaging.

 To learn more about Pinpoint and how it works, you can visit the following documentation link https://docs.aws.amazon.com/pinpoint/latest/userguide/welcome.html

-There are many services offered by amazon which help developers to handle requests faster and execute them on the UI level.
-One of those services is Amplify, which helps developers to deliver the most interactive user experience by allowing them to integrate other amazon services such as Cognito for authentication, API Gateway for making requests, integration with RDS and DynamoDB for database, S3 for storage, Lambda for running your code, Cloudfront for hosting, Amazon Pinpoint for notifications to be sent by your application and other custom integrations.
+Many services offered by Amazon help developers handle requests faster and execute them on the UI level.
+One of those services is Amplify, which helps developers to deliver the most interactive user experience by allowing them to integrate other Amazon services such as Cognito for authentication, API Gateway for making requests, integration with RDS and DynamoDB for database, S3 for storage, Lambda for running your code, Cloudfront for hosting, Amazon Pinpoint for notifications to be sent by your application and other custom integrations.

 Creating Firebase Project